Symphony No. 1 (Mahler): Incorporation of German Lied

 In the third movement of the symphony, the quotation of the lied "Die zwei blauen Augen" demonstrates the subtlety with which Mahler combined the two genres.
 Within this funeral march, we can see the composer's union of form and meaning, and also elements of a programme.
 In the last verse of the song cycle, the speaker acknowledges the painlessness of death, saying, "[under the linden tree] I knew not how life fared, [there] all was good again!"
 This melody is employed as a countermelody to the "Frère Jacques" theme in the minor mode, but the counterpoint that Mahler uses is unconventional, and the two melodies are never properly consolidated.
 This unresolved counterpoint has been interpreted as a conflict between the "Frère Jacques" theme's Catholic implications and the Jewish klezmer qualities of the "Die zwei blauen Augen" theme, thus alluding to a social conflict of which Mahler was very aware.

-The subtlety and implications of Mahler's incorporation of the Gesellen song into the funeral march bring us to the issue of programme.
-The composer's ideas about programmatic content are not concrete.
-The matter of subjectivity comes up when discussing what meanings Mahler intended the lieder to bring to the orchestral work.
-Looking at the programmes that he provided, one can see many connections between the song cycle and the symphony's programmatic elements, but then it must also be taken into consideration that Mahler later removed the programmes.
-Among this uncertainty though, it is clear that some narrative elements that are associated with the poet and composer of a lied were transferred from the song cycle to the symphony.
-The lack of words, makes it much more difficult for the composer to be subjective in the symphony, so a more universal message must be found.
-The composer's comments about the "world" that a symphony creates seems to reinforce this idea.